nulldxx/docker-snap/README.md

 For issues and questions:
 1. Check the troubleshooting section above
-2. Review the application logs: `docker-compose logs img-gallery`
+2. Review the application logs: `docker-compose logs docker-snap`
 3. Visit the Docker Hub page: https://hub.docker.com/r/nerwander/docker-snap
 4. Create an issue in the repository